brahimmade/react-django-nginx/README.md

 ![GitHub issues](https://img.shields.io/github/issues/bastiannispel/react-django-nginx)
 ![GitHub repo size](https://img.shields.io/github/repo-size/bastiannispel/react-django-nginx)

-This is a barebone project template for [React](https://reactjs.org/) apps using [Vite](https://vitejs.dev/) as a build tool and the [airbnb configuration for eslint](https://www.npmjs.com/package/eslint-config-airbnb) as well as [prettier](https://prettier.io/) for code formatting and [husky](https://github.com/typicode/husky) to setup git hooks.
+This is a barebone project template for a fullstack web application with a [Typescript](https://www.typescriptlang.org/) [React](https://reactjs.org/) frontend using [Vite](https://vitejs.dev/) as build tool and the [airbnb configuration for eslint](https://www.npmjs.com/package/eslint-config-airbnb) as well as [prettier](https://prettier.io/) for code formatting and [husky](https://github.com/typicode/husky) to setup git hooks.
+The backend technology is provided by [Django](https://www.djangoproject.com/).
 It comes with a basic github workflow that runs eslint and checks the formatting of the code.
+It is setup with [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) to make the deployment easier and quicker.

 # A) Installation